VMI1994/linux-setup/README.md

 # linux-setup
-Bash Alias and essential tools setup script for Debian based distros
+Setup script for Debian based distros

-This is a BASH script I use with Debian based distros to add common programs and aliases I use
+This is a BASH script I use with Debian based distros to add common programs and aliases I use.
+It also addresses security issues regarding ssh.
+To use this script you must have NON-root access with sudo privileges.